Seneca-ICTOER/Intro2C/docs/F-Refinements/algorithms.md

 ## Searching

-Search algorithms finds the index of one or more array elements that satisfy a specified condition or set of conditions.
+Search algorithms find the index of one or more array elements that satisfy a specified condition or set of conditions.
 These algorithms work with key-value pairs.
 Each key is unique while the values are not necessarily unique.

 ### Two Algorithms